 Higher Diploma in Psychotherapeutic Counselling - I was awarded this qualification having studied for 5 consecutive years enabling me to practice as a registered and qualified counsellor.

 NCS Senior Accreditation (Snr.
-Accred.) - The NCS website describe this as 'awarded to a counsellor who, having met the requirements for Accredited Professional Registrant status has completed an advanced qualification at minimum Ofqual RQF Level 5 or equivalent.'
+Accred.) - The NCS website describe this as, 'A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained an advanced qualification and further professional development.'

-I am a lecturer and trainer (CPCAB approved) for Chrysalis and CPTA, both market leading training organisations for counsellors and psychotherapists across the UK.
+I am a lecturer and trainer (CPCAB approved) for two training organisations for student counsellors.

 Certificate in Clinical Supervision (Approved by The British Psychological Society)